How to grow grass in problem areas: Shady Gardens

 Moss killers and other products can be quite expensive, and besides many prefer not to use chemicals, unless absolutely necessary.
 The best course of action is scarifying during spring and autumn to stop moss development and to remove thatch.

-What this does is allow rainwater to access dry soil and drains off excess moisture from areas that are prone to compaction.
+- What this does is allow rainwater to access dry soil and drain off excess moisture from areas that are prone to compaction.

 Removing leaves and other debris is another vital part of managing your shaded lawn.
 Dead leaves can spread disease to the grass, and similarly, if there is no air movement around the shaded areas, disease can begin to develop.